thakresakshi26/MyResume/README.md

 # MyResume
-Creating my Resume using HTML and CSS
+Intership assignment to create Resume using HTML and CSS.